Fradley

-Fradley is a village and former civil parish, now in the parish of Fradley and Streethay, in the Lichfield district, in the county of Staffordshire, England.
+Fradley is a village and civil parish in the Lichfield district of Staffordshire, England.
 In 1881 the parish had a population of 380.

 Location

-The village is about 3 mi north-east of the City of Lichfield and 1 mile south-west of Alrewas, consisting of two discrete areas, the older Fradley Village (signposted locally as simply "Fradley") and the newer Fradley South area which began development in the early 2000s and continues to be developed as of 2020.
+The village is about 3 mi north-east of the Lichfield and 1 mile south-west of Alrewas, consisting of two discrete areas, the older Fradley Village (signposted locally as simply "Fradley") and the newer Fradley South area which began development in the early 2000s and continues to be developed as of 2020.
 It is also located 9 mi from Burton-on-Trent and 10 mi from Rugeley.

 History

 Fradley first appeared in 12th-century records as 'Frodeleye', or 'Frod's lea'.
 Fradley was formerly a township and chapelry in the parish of Alrewas, from 1866 Fradley was a civil parish in its own right, on 25 March 1884 the parish was abolished and merged with Alrewas, on 1 February 1996 that "Alrewas" was renamed "Alrewas and Fradley", on 1 April 2009 it became part of "Fradley and Streethay".
+Fradley once again became a separate parish on 1 April 2023.

 Following the completion of the Stirling Centre near Fradley South in 2009, comprising retail units, offices and food outlets, Fradley was formally re-categorised as a 'key rural settlement'.